vmware-tanzu/velero/site/content/docs/main/locations.md

 velero backup create full-cluster-backup
 ```

-### Create a storage location that uses different credentials
+### Create a storage location that uses unique credentials

-If your object storage provider plugin supports it, it is possible to create additional `BackupStorageLocations` that use their own credentials.
+It is possible to create additional `BackupStorageLocations` that use their own credentials.
-It is necessary to follow the instructions for your [object storage provider plugin][5] to install the plugin if not already installed, and create a file with the object storage credentials.
+This enables you to save backups to another storage provider or to another account with the storage provider you are already using.

+If you create additional `BackupStorageLocations` without specifying the credentials to use, Velero will use the credentials provided at install time and stored in the `cloud-credentials` secret.
+Please see the [earlier example][9] for details on how to create multiple `BackupStorageLocations` that use the same credentials.

+#### Prerequisites
+- This feature requires support from the [object storage provider plugin][5] you wish to use.
+  All plugins provided by the Velero team support this feature.
+  If you are using a plugin from another provider, please check their documentation to determine if this is supported.
+- The [plugin for the object storage provider][5] you wish to use must be [installed][6].
+- You must create a file with the object storage credentials.
+Follow the instructions provided by your object storage provider plugin to create this file.

-Once you have created the credentials file, create a [Kubernetes Secret][6] in the Velero namespace that contains these credentials:
+Once you have installed the necessary plugin and created the credentials file, create a [Kubernetes Secret][6] in the Velero namespace that contains these credentials:

 ```shell
 kubectl create secret generic -n velero credentials --from-file=bsl=</path/to/credentialsfile>